Adopting a vegan diet is jumping on the path of discovery.

-Typically, marinara sauce is vegan.
-Traditional marinara sauce is made with tomatoes, garlic, herbs, and onions.
-Several variations include spices, olives, wine, and capers, but they’re all still 100% plant-based ingredients.
+Typically, marinara sauce is vegan as it is made with tomatoes, garlic, herbs, and onions.
+Several variations include spices, olives, wine, and capers, but they’re all still 100% plant-based.

 But what about the commercially sold marinara sauce?
 Let’s find out.

 Is Store-Bought Marinara Vegan?